 - book manuscripts

 The goal is to bridge the ongoing gap in knowledge-sharing between the scholarly and policy communities.
-The project's outputs will be listed below.
+The project's outputs can be browsed using the buttons on the right of this page.